ccoupal/CNC_Embroidery_Machine/README.md

 1. Building the X-Y gantry was done by taking apart a 3-d printer, removing an axis, and botling 2 axis together.
 With custom 3-d printed parts and brackets I managed to attach an embrodiery hoop to a sewing machine with a "free motion" sewing attachment.
 This will be differnet for every machine and gantry.
 <img width="403" alt="Screenshot 2025-05-07 at 10 49 42 AM" src="https://github.com/user-attachments/assets/56e46b35-95d3-4e31-aad1-0220c8c34dbb" />

+2.Make sure free motion sewing works without gantry use, for me this was most of the troubleshooting with machine settings, thread types, and fabric types.

 3. Change config within GRBL to included modified config file for 2-axis use only.
 This removes Z from the homing cycle.

 4. Open .grbl within Arudino and then upload it as an example to Arduino UNO.